ajoslin103/react-either-property/README.md

 };
 ```

-Note: this code uses the React Props' systems custom validator -- the supplied props names are ignored, Reat behavior when those names match passed props is undefined
+This code uses the React Props' systems custom validators -- Note: the supplied props names are ignored, the behavior when those names match actual passed props is knknown and undefined

-## installation

-npm install react-either-property

 ## testing